 Home groups involve the study of scripture, prayer, meals together, and time enjoying and supporting one another, but the hope in all of this, is that these would be an avenue through which we as a church put into practice Christ’s final command to love one another as he loved them, and then likewise, for that love to overflow outwards towards our friends and neighbours who do not know Christ.
 As Paul continues: Let love be genuine.
 Abhor what is evil; hold fast to what is good.
 Love one another with brotherly affection.
 Outdo one another in showing honour.
 Do not be slothful in zeal, be fervent in spirit, serve the Lord.
 Rejoice in hope, be patient in tribulation, be constant in prayer.
 Contribute to the needs of the saints and seek to show hospitality….Do not be overcome by evil, but overcome evil with good (Romans 12:9-13, 21).

-Home Groups are one fo the primary ways in which we put into practices Paul’s injunctions, as we gather not merely to read the word, but to be the sort of community he describes, practicing the sort of love which we see modelled in Christ, which we experience in our union with him, and which we read about in scripture.
+Home groups are one of the primary ways in which we put into practices Paul’s injunctions, as we gather not merely to read the word, but to be the sort of community he describes, practicing the sort of love which we see modelled in Christ, which we experience in our union with him, and which we read about in scripture.

 Currently, home groups meet on: